Sheetalshee/simple_web_server/README.md

-# Name: Ramya P
+# Name:Ramya P
+# Register number:212223240137
 # Date:
 #               EX01 Developing a Simple Webserver
 # AIM:
 To develop a simple webserver to serve html pages and display the configuration details of laptop.